 Many WordPress users use the outstanding Yoast SEO Plugin to optimize their WordPress site for SEO.

-Techniques you may want to use to supercharge your WordPress SEO.
+Techniques to supercharge your WordPress SEO.

 Site Speed Is Vital If You Want High Rankings and User Satisfaction Including Initial Time To First Load.

 Test your site speed for free at Gtmetrix or Google Page Speed

 W3 Total Cache, Zen Cache, Rocket, Autoptimize, WPFC, and others will do a good job ca

 Use GZip Compression

 By compressing your WordPress site with GZip, you will speed up your website tremendously.
 Ask you webhost to upgrade you to the latest version of PHP.
 That’ll make WordPress fly.